 Everyone six months of age and older should get a flu shot as soon as the vaccines are available.
 This recommendation has been in place since February 24, 2010 when the CDC's Advisory Committee on Immunization Practices (ACIP) voted for “universal” flu vaccination in the United States in order to expand protection against the flu to more people.
 It's especially important that anyone who is at high risk of developing flu complications be vaccinated.
 Those at high risk include:

-- Children 6 months to 4 years old
+- Children 6 months to less than 5 years old

 - People with chronic health conditions like asthma, diabetes, heart or lung disease or another serious health condition